howardosborne/grow/walks.md

 The Wildlife Trust have produced a [donloadable trail booklet](https://www.wildlifebcn.org/sites/default/files/2021-09/john_bunyan_trail_-_book.pdf)

 ## Rothschild Way
 Rothschild Way is a fenland footpath commemorating the conservation work of Charles Rothschild.
-The route is undertaken by a number of people annually in June through the Rothschild Way Challenge event, set up to raise funds for our work on the Great Fen.
+The route is undertaken by a number of people annually in June through the Rothschild Way Challenge event which raises funds for work on the Great Fen.
 [more infomation](https://www.greatfen.org.uk/explore/walks-trails/rothschild-way)

 ## King Charles III England Coastal Path
-If Kings Lynn is just too far from the Sea for you then why not continue your walk up to Hunstanton on the [King Charles III England Coastal Path](https://en.wikipedia.org/wiki/King_Charles_III_England_Coast_Path)
+If Kings Lynn is too far from the Wash for you then why not continue to walking up to Hunstanton on the [King Charles III England Coastal Path](https://en.wikipedia.org/wiki/King_Charles_III_England_Coast_Path)

 ## Other Walks